sweenejp/mnca-message-board-template/posts/organ-drawing-animation.md

 ### Add words!

+* Describe the overall job of the organ
+* Describe how each part of the organ helps it do its job.
-In a paragraph or two, describe the overall job of the organ.
-Describe how it works with other organ systems.
-What things come in and out of the organ?
-What does the organ make (if anything)?
+* Describe how it works with other organs or organ systems.
+Just like a car, no part of the body works alone - each organ works together with other organs.
+* What things come in and out of the organ?
+* What does the organ make (if anything)?
 Where do things go after they are processed/made in this organ?
-What other organs does your organ work with?
-Just like a car, no part of the body works alone - each organ works together with other organs.
+* What other organs does your organ work with?

-Describe how each part of the organ helps it do its job.
-Be as detailed as possible.
-Label each part of the organ and describe the role of each part.
+Be as detailed as you can.
+In your drawing, label the parts that you discuss in the description.

 - - -